-- (1) The recommendation by the commission and the decision by the council shall be based on consideration of the following factors: - (a) The statewide planning goals and guidelines adopted under ORS Chapter 197, including compliance with the Transportation Planning Rule, as described in SHMC 17.08.060;
+(1) The recommendation by the commission and the decision by the council shall be based on consideration of the following factors:

+(a) The statewide planning goals and guidelines adopted under ORS Chapter 197, including compliance with the Transportation Planning Rule, as described in SHMC 17.08.060;

-- (b) Any federal or state statutes or guidelines found applicable; - (c) The applicable comprehensive plan policies, procedures, appendices and maps; and - (d) The applicable provisions of the implementing ordinances-; and - (e) A proposed change to the St. Helens Zoning District Map that constitutes a spot zoning is prohibited.
-A proposed change to the St. Helens Comprehensive Plan Map that facilitates a spot zoning is prohibited.
+(b) Any federal or state statutes or guidelines found applicable;

+(c) The applicable comprehensive plan policies, procedures, appendices and maps; and zoning shall not be allowed.
+A proposed change to the St. Helens Comprehensive Plan Map that facilitates a spot zoning shall not be allowed.